-The 5,000 square foot garden is a therapy garden designed exclusively for behavioral medicine.
-The outdoor oasis provides a tranquil and secure healing environment for mental health patients, staff and visitors.
+This 5,000 square foot garden is a unique therapy garden designed exclusively for behavioral medicine.
+The outdoor oasis provides a tranquil and secure healing environment for mental health patients and behavioral health staff.

 - Secured outdoor space for therapy activities